murraygm/Chrome-Medium-Stats-Grabber/README.md

 # Chrome-Medium-Stats-Grabber

+Update - 2023/08/25
+* OK THAT'S A WRAP - MEDIUM HAS CHANGED THE PAGE THIS TOOL NO LONGER WORKS AS INTENDED

 Update - 2021/08/23
 * fixed another similar scraping bug (caused by Medium CSS update) that was stopping extension from creating dataset